Professor of Modern South Asian Studies

 Priya Swamy, 'Let us Live as Hindus': Narrating Hindu Identity Through Temple Building Processes in Amsterdam Zuidoost (1988-2015), awarded in 2016 (promotor)

-Idrees Khanth, Nationalism and Public Discourse in twentieth century Kashmir (with Erik de Maaker)
+Idrees Khanth, Nationalism and Public Discourse in twentieth century Kashmir (with Erik de Maaker), awarded in 2019 (promotor)

 Grants and awards